AlexxnnSSkk/Colab-Neural-Network-Project-for-material-design/README.md

 # Colab-Neural-Network-Project-for-material-design
 Predicting molecular formation enthalpy from atomic structures using SOAP descriptors and PyTorch neural networks.

-Recommend opening this up in colab to avoid compatibility and version issues.
+Recommend opening this up in Google Colab to avoid compatibility and version issues.

 The code does take a while to run.